🔎 TL;DR

 The Riviera Maya is the only destination on the planet where you can dive a cenote in the morning and reef in the afternoon — radically different ecosystems within 30 minutes.
 Most diving destinations specialize in one.
 Here you get both.

 Cenote diving is technically cavern or cave diving in freshwater — deep below the jungle, light beams from cenote openings, halocline boundaries where freshwater meets saltwater, fossils on cave walls.
-Reef diving is the Mesoamerican Reef — saltwater drift dives, schools of grunts and snappers, eagle rays, turtles, bull sharks Nov–Mar.
+Reef diving is the Mesoamerican Reef diving — saltwater drift dives, schools of grunts and snappers, eagle rays, turtles, bull sharks Nov–Mar.

 Which to do first?